kubos/kubos/docs/ecosystem/linux-docs/monitoring.rst

 Monitoring Status
 -----------------

-The current status of everything Monit is monitoring can be viewed in one of two ways.
+The current status of everything Monit is monitoring can be viewed in three ways.

 First, the information can be viewed by executing ``monit status`` from the OBC's command line.
 All status will then be printed to `stdout`.